AxelMTJ/NEMU-NJU-Emulator-/ReadMe.md

 ## Overview

-This project is a Full-System Emulator developed using C and C++ during the period from September 2019 to February 2020.
+This project is a Full-System Emulator developed using C(mainly) and C++.
 The emulator is designed to simulate various aspects of a computer system, providing a comprehensive understanding of computer architecture.
 The project includes the following key features:

 - **Arithmetic and Logical Operations:** The emulator simulates arithmetic and logical operations on both integers and floating-point numbers.
 It implements the instruction fetch, decode, and execute processes, enhancing CPU functionality.